arsLan4k1390/Cherrygram/README.md

 - Drawer icons set.

 *Cherrygram Chats Preferences:*
-- Hide time on stickers,
-- Stickers size amplifier (changer),
-- Admin shortcuts in chats,
+- Configure admin shortcuts in chats,
 - Center chat title like on IOS,
 - Showing unread chats counter on "Back" button like on IOS,
 - Ask before a call,